What is a hybrid work schedule?

 Let’s get started.

-When structured and implemented correctly, hybrid work schedules have the potential to improve performance and employee wellbeing.
+When structured and implemented correctly, hybrid work schedules can improve productivity, collaboration, employee retention, and overall business performance.

 This is especially true if you organize your office space in areas that accommodate different work needs, i.e., office neighborhoods.
 Office neighborhoods give people the chance to work in various spaces, depending on the type of task they need to get done.